Google Apps for Students FAQ

 Google Talk client can be downloaded at:

-7. Can I restore deleted messages more than 30 days old??
+7. Can I restore deleted messages more than 30 days old or data files from within Google apps??

-All mail data stored on Google's mail servers.
-OCCS will be unable to access and/or restore deleted data.
+All data is stored on Google's servers.
+ITS is unable to access and/or restore any deleted data.

-8. How can I access my Gmail account through my mobile device (ie. Palm, Android, Blackberry, iPhone, Windows Mobile, etc)??
+8. How can I access my Google account through my mobile device (ie. Palm, Android, Blackberry, iPhone, Windows Mobile, etc)??

-There are multiple ways to access Gmail on your mobile device:
+There are multiple ways to access Google on your mobile device:

 A. Access through your mobile browser